Jacobs/Jones African American Literary Prize

 Submissions Accepted: November 1 – January 2

-The Jacobs/Jones African-American Literary Prize honors Harriet Jacobs and Thomas Jones, two pioneering African-American writers from North Carolina, and seeks to convey the rich and varied existence of Black North Carolinians.
+The Jacobs/Jones African-American Literary Prize honors Harriet Jacobs and Thomas Jones, two pioneering African-American writers from North Carolina, and seeks to convey the rich and varied existence of African-American/Black North Carolinians.
 The contest, sponsored by the North Carolina Writers’ Network, is administered by the Creative Writing Program at UNC-Chapel Hill.
 The winner receives $1,000 and possible publication of the winning entry in The Carolina Quarterly.

 Eligibility and Guidelines